 Screen Protectors

-Blue light filters are not your ordinary screen protectors; they are made with a special coating that prevents blue light from going past it.
-They are made from tempered glass that you can fit on your screen.
+Blue light filters are not your ordinary screen protectors; they are made with a special coating that blocks blue light.
+They are made of tempered glass and fit on your screen.
 Besides filtering blue light, it also protects your screen from scratches and breakages.
-They can also be made with an anti-glare coating to remove glares from your smartphone.
+They can also be made with an anti-glare coating to remove glare from your smartphone.

 Computer Glasses

-This is eyewear that also has a special coating that blocks all or partial blue light from reaching your eyes.
-Blue light glasses are flexible, in that they can be used on several devices, unlike screen protectors that can only be used on one device at a time.
-They can be tinted amber or clear depending on how much blue light they block.
-The former blocks all blue light so they’re best used at night when your eyes shouldn’t be receiving any blue light whatsoever.
-Clear glasses, on the other hand, block partial blue light so are used during the day when blue light doesn’t affect you as much.
+This eyewear also features a special coating that blocks some or all blue light from reaching your eyes.
+Blue light glasses are flexible: they can be used on multiple devices, unlike screen protectors, which can only be used on one device at a time.
+They can be tinted amber or clear, depending on how much blue light they block.
+The former blocks all blue light, so they’re best used at night when your eyes shouldn’t be receiving any blue light whatsoever.
+Clear glasses, on the other hand, block partial blue light and are used during the day when blue light doesn’t affect you as much.

 Software Filters

-These are smartphone applications that come in-built to filter out blue light from your display.
+These are smartphone applications that come built-in to filter out blue light from your display.
 Some of the most popular ones are like F.lux, Night Shift, and Night Light.
-When turned on, they give your screen a yellow tinge which results in poorer contrast so clarity is reduced, affecting display of images and texts.
+When turned on, they give your screen a yellow tint, which reduces contrast and clarity, affecting the display of images and text.

 Limit Screen Time

-One of the surest ways of avoiding blue light is cutting back on screen time.
+One of the surest ways to avoid blue light is to cut back on screen time.
 When you don’t have to use your smartphone, keep it away.
 You can stop using it a few hours before you go to sleep to allow your body to wind down.

-You can also occasionally take a digital break for the sake of your physical and mental wellness.
+You can also occasionally take a digital break to support your physical and mental wellness.

 Keep Your Distance

 Avoid holding your smartphone too close to your eyes.
-Hold it an arm’s length away at the same level as your eyes.
-You can also make answering calls via earphones a habit instead of holding it next to your ears.
+Hold it at arm’s length away at the same level as your eyes.
+You can also make answering calls via earphones a habit instead of holding the phone next to your ears.

-Digital advancement is not about to slow down so new devices that expose you to more blue light are still and will continue being invented.
-This, therefore, calls for you to take steps to reduce your blue light exposure.
+Digital advancement is not about to slow down, so new devices that expose you to more blue light are still and will continue being invented.
+Therefore, you should take steps to reduce your blue light exposure.